Reviewed by Sarah Mitchell – Child Passenger Safety Writer & Researcher | Researching car seat safety since 2018 | Last Updated: April 2026

 Installation And Usage Tips

-Follow the booster seat instructions carefully for correct installation.
+Follow the booster seat instructions carefully for checking if your car seat is installed correctly.
 A loose or wrong fit can be dangerous.
 Use the car’s seat belt to secure the booster firmly.
 Some boosters have clips or anchors to keep them stable.
 Teach your child how to sit still and wear the belt right.
 Regularly check the booster’s position and straps.
 Proper use ensures the best protection on every drive.

 Why Does A 10-year-old Still Need A Booster Seat?